henvic/henvic.github.io/content/posts/cs-security.md

 [Source: Wikipedia article on code signing](https://en.wikipedia.org/wiki/Code_signing#Time-stamping).

 ## Updating your application
-To update your application safely, you also cannot simply download a new version from your server and replace a binary or files without doing any validation first.
+Your updates should be safe too.
+You should not directly download a binary from a server and replace your file without validation.

-Your application should be able to validate if new one was signed appropriately before installing a new version, and it should discard what it tries to install if the verification fails.
+Your application must validate if the downloaded files are legit before installing them.

-With Go, I used [equinox.io](https://equinox.io) for managing my updates safely and successfully in the past, and I recommend it.
+With the [Go](https://www.golang.org/) programming language, I used [equinox.io](https://equinox.io) for managing my updates safely and successfully in the past, and I recommend it.
 However, you don't need any 3rd party provider to do this.

 The essentials are:

 * You must have a secure device to generate releases and sign them.
 * You should keep your private keys safe.

-When I was working releasing a [CLI](https://en.wikipedia.org/wiki/Command-line_interface) used by hundreds of users, I used to connect to a remote server via [SSH](https://en.wikipedia.org/wiki/Secure_Shell).
+When I was working on releasing a [CLI](https://en.wikipedia.org/wiki/Command-line_interface) used by hundreds of users, I used to connect to a remote server via [SSH](https://en.wikipedia.org/wiki/Secure_Shell).
 It was protected with public-key infrastructure through my SSH key + password + [one-time password](https://github.com/google/google-authenticator-libpam) in a secure physical location.
-Access to both the location (okay, I admit!
+Access to both the physical location (okay, I admit!
 Amazon Web Services datacenters!) and to the server was on a need-to basis.

 I'd SSH to it whenever a release was ready, and do it from there, to avoid exposing the private key.

-Things I slacked on doing, but would be nice to have:
+Things I slacked on doing but would be nice to have:

 * Verification for revoked keys
 * Kill switch to stop users from downgrading/updating the application to unsafe versions, if I ever released something with a security bug
-* Second key to serve as backup if the first leaked
+* A second key pair to serve as a backup if the first leaked
 * Friendly key rotation (had no rotation)

 Things I would do if more users were using it and the perceived risk was greater: